The Features of Fast Edit

 The Template Manager is simply a text area to allow you to edit a pre-defined, custom stylesheet.

-Typically, you would pull out all the critical CSS styling and save it somewhere safe in a seperate stylesheet, but then offer less critical styling options, such as font colours, to be edited via a custom stylesheet in the Template Manager.
-And, if you don't want to use the Template Manager, no problem; you can disable it in the main config file and that option magically disappears from view.
+Typically, you would pull out all the critical CSS styling and save it somewhere safe in a separate stylesheet, but then offer less critical styling options, such as font colours, to be edited via a custom stylesheet in the Template Manager.

 Page Manager